 We would like to work with your residents/members by <<insert project idea here>>, and we will be able to provide <<insert number of Active participants>> TBSigma members to facilitate the program.
-Currently, we are available to host this program on <cprovide 3 or 4 prospective dates>>
+Currently, we are available to host this program on <<<conded on 4 prospective dates>>

 I would like to arrange a phone call to further develop our program and get our partnership started.
 Please let me know about your availability at your earliest convenience.

-Sincerely, (Your Name) (Your Chapter) (Your phone number) (Your e-mail address) Appendix B: Coda Program Record Form
+Sincerely, (Your Name) (Your Chapter) (Your phone number) (Your e-mail address)